 The field of neurophotonics bridges optical physics and neuroscience, particularly on the creative use of optical technologies to probe brain function.
-Neurobiologists now rely heavily on neurophotonics, giving them the necessary tools to analyse the dynamics and principles of neural circuitry, especially on techniques to initiate and detect activity in networks of neurons, and to selectively excite sub-sets of neurons.
+Neurobiologists now rely heavily on neurophotonics, giving them the necessary tools to analyse the dynamics and principles of neural circuitry, especially on techniques to initiate and detect activity in networks of neurons and to selectively excite sub-sets of neurons.
 Understanding how these networks of neurons in the brain process sensory inputs and shape motor outputs remains one of science’s great challenges.

 Our work is a multi-disciplinary collaborative venture between physicists and neuroscientists to make use of novel optical techniques to analyse the brain.
-We are mainly interested in using 3D holographic projection of multiple foci from a single laser source.
+We are mainly interested in using a 3D holographic projection of multiple foci from a single laser source.
 Each focus functions as a virtual electrode and directed into living brain tissue to manipulate and record neuronal signals in three dimensions.